AUTOMATIC1111/stable-diffusion-webui/Extensions.md

 ### Stable Horde Client
 https://github.com/natanjunges/stable-diffusion-webui-stable-horde

 Generate pictures using other user's PC.
-You should be able to recieve images from the stable horde with anonymous `0000000000` api key, however it is recommended to get your own - https://stablehorde.net/register
+You should be able to receive images from the stable horde with anonymous `0000000000` api key, however it is recommended to get your own - https://stablehorde.net/register

 Note: Retrieving Images may take 2 minutes or more, especially if you have no kudos.